-Observed average length density distribution of juvenile and male P. borealis with standard errors by region in 2008 are given together with fitted Gaussian components for age 1, 2, and 3 and composite expected distributions in Fig. 6 a-6e.
-Results from 1993-2008 are listed in Table 9.
-The Gaussian components fitted the observed distribution in the size range of the different age groups reasonably well in almost all cases.
+Observed overall average length density distribution of P. borealis is to be seen in in Figure 6a.
+And regional average carapace lengths with standard errors by region are given together with fitted Gaussian components for age 1, 2, and 3 and composite expected distributions in Table 9 and Figure 6b.
 Regional differences and annual changes in the mean length at age 2 have been noted and related to shifts in average temperature and changes in density of shrimp (Wieland, 2005).

-Table 10 gives estimated abundances of "age 2" shrimp and total stock abundance for the years 1993-2009 together with gross recruitment rate R(t).
-High R(t) values were observed in 1996, 1999, 2000, and in 2001and very low values have been observed since 2003-the lowest in 2007.
+Table 10 gives estimated abundances of "age 2" shrimp and total stock abundance for the years 1993-2010 together with gross recruitment rate R(t).
+High R(t) values were observed in 1996, 1999, 2000, and in 2001 and very low values have been observed since 2003-the lowest in 2007.
 The high recruitment rate values in 1996 most likely caused increasing abundance values during the period 1997-2000 and the high and increasing recruitment rate values during the period 1997-2001 probably are behind the very high abundance values (and resulting biomasses) the following couple of years.

-Earlier survey reports (e.g. Wieland and Bergstrøm2005; Wieland and Bergstrøm 2006) have investigated and reported significant correlations between the abundance indices for age 2 and the fishable biomass (all individuals $\geq 17 \text{ mm CL}$) one, two and three years later.
+Earlier survey reports (e.g. Wieland and Bergstrøm2005; Wieland and Bergstrøm 2006) have investigated and reported significant correlations between the abundance indices for age 2 and the fishable biomass (all individuals \geq 17 mm CL) one, two and three years later.

-During the initial period 1993 to 1995, low estimates of abundance at age 2 were obtained in particular for the inshore area.
-This was followed by exceptionally high values in the offshore area in 1996 but dropped again in 1997.
-However since 1997 "Age 2" abundance increased steadily until a record high value in 2001.
-Thereafter it has steadily declined to 3.4×10^9 individuals in 2005.
-The 2006 estimates amounting to 4.5×10^9 indicates a slight increase in recruitment, but was much below the long-term average of 7.34×10^9 individuals.
-This decrease has continued in 2007 to a level of 1.2×10^{9} shrimp.
-In 2008 the abundance of "age 2" is higher (4.91109), but still below long term average.

-Fig. 10 shows the contribution of recruits from inshore and offshore areas and the inshore area contributes with 50% of the total recruitment stock that year, although the inshore area only consists of 7% of the total area.
-But compared to last year where Disko contributed with 64%, there could be reason for precautions regarding the future stock.
+The 2006 estimates amounting to 4.5×10^9 indicates a slight increase in recruitment, but was much below the longterm average of 7.34×10^9 individuals.
+This decrease has continued in 2007 to a level of 1.2×10^9 shrimp.
+In 2008 the abundance of "age 2" is higher ($4.9110^9$), but still below long term average.
+Figure 10a shows the contribution of recruits from inshore and offshore areas and the inshore area contributes with 50% of the total recruitment stock that year, although the inshore area only consists of 7% of the total area.